jpbalarini/ios-template-swift/README.md

 travis encrypt HOCKEY_APP_TOKEN=super_secret --add
 ```

-* Copy your mobile provisioning profile to scripts/travis/profile/
+* Download your provisioning profile from the Apple Developer portal and copy it to scripts/travis/profile/

 ### Rename .xcdatamodeld
 * Rename CoreData/iOS-Template.xcdatamodel